USS George F. Elliott (AP-13)

+USS George F. Elliott (AP-13) was a transport acquired by the U.S. Navy during World War II.
+The ship was originally ordered for WW I British commercial service as War Haven and requisitioned by the United States Shipping Board (USSB) before completion as Victorious.
+The Navy acquired and commissioned Victorious for brief service with the Naval Overseas Transportation Service (NOTS) before return to the USSB for commercial operation both under the USSB and commercial lines, the later as City of Havre and City of Los Angeles.

+The Navy reacquired the ship for service as a troop transport during World War II.
+In 1942, she was attacked off Guadalcanal by Japanese planes and sank shortly thereafter.
+The sister ships with similar history were reclassified in February 1943 as attach transports, APA, to be termed the Heywood-class attack transports but George F. Elliott was sunk before that reclassification.

 Construction and pre-World War II history

-The ship was laid down in 1918, as SS War Haven at Bethlehem Shipbuilding Corporation Alameda Works Shipyard as hull # 163 for the British Shipping Controller, London, requisitioned during construction and completed by the United States Shipping Board (USSB).
+The ship was laid down in 1918, as SS War Haven at Bethlehem Shipbuilding Corporation Alameda Works Shipyard as hull # 163 for the British Shipping Controller, London, requisitioned during construction and completed by the USSB.
 The ship was launched 4 July 1918 as Victorious, completed in October and assigned official number 217060.
-Installed propulsion was by geared steam turbines developing about 3,000 shaft horsepower for a speed of about 11 knots.
+Original propulsion was by geared steam turbines developing about 3,000 shaft horsepower for a speed of about 11 knots.

 Victorious was acquired by the US Navy and commissioned Victorious (ID-3514), 19 October 1918.
-The ship was operated by the Naval Overseas Transportation Service (NOTS) the ship made one trip, after the armistice ended the war, from the United States West Coast to New York from which departed after Christmas 1918 on a voyage to London with arrival on 14 January 1919 with a load of flour.
+The ship was operated by the NOTS the ship made one trip, after the armistice ended the war, from the United States West Coast to New York from which departed after Christmas 1918 on a voyage to London with arrival on 14 January 1919 with a load of flour.
 Victorious departed London 30 January loaded with 2,300 tons of steel billets and 200 steel rails with arrival in New York on 13 February.

-The ship was decommissioned and struck from the Naval Register on 25 February 1919, at New York and returned to the United States Shipping Board for disposal.
+The ship was decommissioned and struck from the Naval Register on 25 February 1919, at New York and returned to the USSB for operation.